BONDSTONES - Rural Planning & Architectural Consultants

 • Buildings must be structurally capable of conversion to a dwelling-house (in the eyes of the planning authority)

-• Various combinations of dwellings can theoretically be created:
+• Various combinations of dwellings and sizes can theoretically be created:

-• Location (in relation to farming activity may be significant)
+• Location (especially in relation to ongoing farming activity may still be significant)

-• Flood, Noise and Contamination risks can scupper conversions
+• Flood, Noise and Contamination risks can still scupper conversion proposals

 • New openings, windows, doors, roof and walls (replacements) are allowed - provided they have no structural function (!).

-• Buildings for conversion DO NOT have to be redundant
+• Buildings for conversion to dwellings DO NOT have to be redundant or disused...

-• Certain additional Permitted Development Rights are revoked (for 10 years) if Class Q is invoked.
-All domestic PD rights are automatically forfeited on any converted building.
+• Certain additional Permitted Development Rights will be revoked (for 10 years) if Class Q is invoked.
+All domestic PD rights are automatically forfeited on any converted building...

 Alternatives to Class Q?